-Restricted cash and cash equivalents: At September 30, 2020 and 2019, IFES has restricted balances of cash and cash equivalents required as collateral for a letter of credit required under IFES's home office lease (see Note 6).
+Restricted cash and cash equivalents: At September 30, 2021 and 2020, IFES has restricted balances of cash and cash equivalents required as collateral for a letter of credit required under IFES's home office lease (see Note 6).

 Grants and contract receivables: Grants and contract receivables are generated from prime and subcontracting arrangements with federal governmental agencies and other various private and governmental entities.
+For grants that are recognized as unconditional promises to give, the receivable is recorded as support in the period during which the promise is made to IFES.
+For grants determined to be conditional awards or grants, recognition is made as conditions are met or revenue earned, as applicable.
 Billed amounts represent invoices that have been prepared and sent to the funder.
 Unbilled amounts represent recoverable costs incurred and where applicable, accrued fixed fees related to contracts and grants for which the funder has not been invoiced.
 Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current economic conditions.
 Management has recorded an allowance for contract receivables that are considered to be uncollectible.